viperproject/gobra-book/src/3-predicate-termination.md

 [^1]: Technically, a predicate instance with no finite unfolding is still accepted as a termination measure by Gobra.
 For example, the recursive predicate `stream` represents access to an infinite list, and a predicate instance `stream(l)` has no finite unfolding.
-Nevertheless it can be used as a termination measure, with the unexpected behavior that we can prove that `streaming` terminates.
+Nevertheless, it can be used as a termination measure, with the unexpected behavior that we can prove that `streaming` terminates.
 <!-- One cannot obtain `stream(l)` without already holding such a predicate instance. -->
 <!-- Such an instance cannot be obtained in practice and the function `streaming` with precondition `stream(l)` not called. -->
 ``` go